stanfordnlp/CoreNLP/_pages/ner.md

 a set of distinct phases integrating statistical and rule based approaches.
 Here is a breakdown of those distinct phases.

+The main class that runs this process is `edu.stanford.nlp.pipeline.NERCombinerAnnotator`

 ### Statistical Model

 During this phase a series of trained CRF's will be run on each sentence.
 These